How On-Premises Digital Evidence Management Software Cuts Costs

 On-premise deployment, on the other hand, allows sheriff's offices to retain complete control over their evidence data.
 This includes ensuring data is stored securely, maintained for the required time, and easily accessible when needed — all without relying on a cloud provider’s external controls.

-One of the primary advantages of on-premise deployment is the ability to maintain full control over your infrastructure and data.
+One of the primary advantages of on-premises evidence management software for counties, is the ability to maintain full control over your infrastructure and data.
 Rather than relying on third-party cloud providers, sheriff’s offices can manage their own centralized, unified storage, servers, and networks.
 This autonomy leads to several cost-saving benefits:

-• No recurring subscription fees: With on-premise solutions, sheriff’s offices typically pay for hardware and software upfront, eliminating the ongoing subscription fees associated with cloud services.
+- No recurring subscription fees: With on-premises solutions, sheriff’s offices typically pay for hardware and software upfront, eliminating the ongoing subscription fees associated with cloud services.
 This makes budgeting more predictable, especially as digital evidence volumes grow.

 Data Security and Compliance